 - A student who withdraws during the second liability period, is required to pay 50% of the year’s fee. (£4,625)

 - A student who withdraws after the start of the third liability period is required to pay 100% of the year’s fee. (£9,250)

 Similarly, if you pay your entire year’s fees upfront at the beginning and subsequently withdraw, the fee liability would entitle you to a refund of a portion of those fees, dependent on when you withdraw.

 (See paragraph 8.2)

-You can cancel your offer without financial penalty any time until 14 days after physical enrolment by notifying the relevant administrative staff.
+You can cancel your offer without financial penalty any time until the start of the first liability period (end of teaching week 1) by notifying the relevant administrative staff.

 - If you want to cancel before you enrol, you can do this by notifying course admissions